The Montessori School is named after Maria Montessori, an Italian Physician and Educator [wikipedia]. The Benefits of a Montessori Education include:

 - Academic Preparation

-Camino implements a well-developed, clearly-defined interdisciplinary curriculum which knows, understands, and responds to the needs of each child in a developmentally appropriate way.
+All Montessori schools, including Camino, implement a well-developed, clearly-defined, interdisciplinary curriculum which knows, understands, and responds to the needs of each child in a developmentally appropriate way.
 Highly structured, (each child has a personalized “lesson plan” daily), it is the very structure of each environment at Camino that allows for the intellectual freedom and exploration which characterizes the Montessori classroom.
 Camino encourages its students to work in small groups, to read from a variety of books in the library, to keep journals, and to learn scientific and mathematical concepts by solving concrete problems.
 The Montessori approach has a breadth of content that ensures the child has the richness of scope and understanding to interrelate and apply knowledge.
 Specially designed, concrete materials constantly engage the children in their own learning, allowing each to learn – and to understand – by doing.

 - “Citizens of the World”